lewandowski-jan/knam-md/en/meetings/meetings.md

+# Enhancing the weather application (November 29, 2023)

+During the meeting we talked about the work of a programmer and added animated widgets to the application from the previous classes.

+<<BREAK>>

 # Building simple weather app 2 (November 14, 2023)

 We continued building the weather app for the weather app challenge, this time focusing on querying data from REST API.